-10 Top-Rated Day Trips from Cancún, Playa del Carmen, & the Mayan Riviera
+11 Top-Rated Day Trips from Cancún, Playa del Carmen & the Mayan Riviera

-Pull yourself away from the many beautiful beaches of Cancún and Playa del Carmen - not to mention the latter's beautiful Fifth Avenue pedestrian zone - and you'll be rewarded with some of the best sightseeing experiences in Mexico.
-Among the many wonderful tourist attractions lying within an easy commute by car or bus from the Mayan Riviera, most of them frequented by the area's tour companies, are a number of fine Mayan ruins, including Chichén Itzá, one of the largest such sites in Mexico.
-Also worth visiting are the Yucatán's many fascinating cenotes - ancient sinkholes that have filled with water - which can now be enjoyed for swimming and snorkeling.
+Pull yourself away from the many beautiful beaches of Cancún and Playa del Carmen - not to mention the latter's bustling Fifth Avenue pedestrian zone - and you'll be rewarded with some of the best sightseeing and day trip experiences in Mexico.
+Among the many wonderful tourist attractions and places to visit within an easy commute by car or bus from the Mayan Riviera are a number of fine Mayan ruins, including Chichén Itzá, one of the largest such sites in Mexico.
+Also worth visiting are the Yucatán's many fascinating cenotes - ancient sinkholes filled with water - which can now be enjoyed for swimming and snorkeling.
+Best of all, most of these superb day trips are frequented by the area's tour companies and can easily be booked in advance of your arrival.
+Plan your sightseeing itinerary with our list of the top-rated day trips from Cancún, Playa del Carmen, and the Mayan Riviera.

 1 The Mayan Capital: Chichén Itzá

-Three hours west of the Mayan Riviera, Chichén Itzá is one of Mexico's largest and best-restored archaeological sites.
+Three hours west of the Mayan Riviera, Chichén Itzá is one of Mexico's largest and best-restored archaeological points of interest.
 Highlights of a visit to this UNESCO World Heritage Site include numerous fine examples of the region's famous Chacmools, reclining figures holding sacrificial vessels, which were created to guard the site's many temples.
 The most important buildings here are the 30-meter-tall El Castillo, also known as the Pyramid of Kukulkán, and the magnificent Temple of the Warriors with its many columned halls.
 Also of interest is the Tzompantli - The Wall of Skulls - a large square platform that served as a base for the stakes on which the decapitated heads of human sacrifices were impaled.
+A great way to enjoy this unique location is as part of the Early Access to Chichen Itza with a Private Archeologist tour.
+Early access to the site allows you to avoid both the crowds and the heat, and an experienced archaeologist will take you to areas not usually available to the general public.
+This top-rated tour from Cancun can also be booked with departures from Playa del Carmen.

 2 The Fortified City of Tulum

 Another of the Yucatán Peninsula's most important Mayan sites is Tulum.
-Beautifully set along with ocean, complete with its own white sand beach, Tulum is the only major fortified Mayan coastal town.
-It also boasts a number of unique features, the most famous of which are its walls.
-Extending some 380 meters north to south and 165 meters east to west, these ancient fortifications were built to a height of up to five meters in places with many of the original entry points still intact.
-Another important structure is the Temple of the Frescos, notable for its stucco reliefs depicting seated figures with elaborate headdresses, as well large bas-relief masks that were once painted over.
-The largest building is the Castillo, perched on the cliff-edge overlooking the sea and notable for its broad steps leading to a terrace on which the two-roomed temple stands, along with a stone used for human sacrifices.
+Perched overlooking the ocean and a pristine white-sand beach, Tulum is the only major fortified Mayan coastal town, and is unique in that it is one of the few such sites to have been built with defensive walls surrounding it.
+Extending some 380 meters north to south and 165 meters east to west, these ancient fortifications were built to a height of up to five meters in places, with many of the original entry points still intact.
+Another important structure is the Temple of the Frescos, notable for its stucco reliefs depicting seated figures with elaborate headdresses, as well as large bas-relief masks that were once painted over.
+The largest building is the Castillo, perched on the cliff-edge overlooking the sea and of interest for its broad steps leading to a terrace on which the two-roomed temple stands, along with a stone used for human sacrifices.
+Tulum is also well served by formal tours, such as the convenient 3-in-1 Discovery Combo Tour including the Tulum Ruins, Reef Snorkeling plus Cenote and Caves.
+Along with departures available from both Cancún and Playa del Carmen, you'll also benefit from a provided lunch and admissions.

 - Read More: